jantman/laser-cutter-projects/nametag/README.md

 [![final tag cut out](cutout_sm.jpg)](cutout.jpg)

 My plan is to attach (likely just with CA glue) a small rectangle of thin sheet steel to the back of the aluminum and then use a magnet to hold the name tag to my shirt (or whatever else).

+## V2 - Decatur Makers tags

+`DecaturMakers_board_nametag_with_guide_box.svg` and `DecaturMakers_nametag_with_guide_box.svg` - These are new [DecaturMakers](https://decaturmakers.org/)-specific name tags intended to be made on our Thunder Nova 35 laser, cut via Lightburn.
+Red is cut, black is engrave, blue is ignore.
+These are cut from Trotec TroLase blue-on-white 1/16" acrylic, i.e. [this Amazon product](https://www.amazon.com/dp/B0B7NT3CRN).